ElonDormancy/Homepage/_publications/uqcs.md

 ## Universal Quantum Circuit Simulator

-"UQCS" is a visualized universial quantum circuits[1,2] makes it extremely easy to build quantum circuits,intended to help people in about construct quantum circuits.
+"UQCS" is a visualized universal quantum circuits[1,2] makes it extremely easy to build quantum circuits,intended to help people in about construct quantum circuits.